abdelhamidnouayti/Open-AMA/README.md

 ## Installation
-to install the requirements of Open-AMA, follow the steps bellow:
+to install the requirements of Open-AMA, follow the steps below:
 * Install c++ gcc g++ ...
 sudo apt install build-essential